Magnetization transfer explains most of the $T_1$ variability in the MRI literature: Methods

-This procedure was repeated with 4 models: a mono-exponential model, Graham's spectral MT model, \cite{Graham1997,Assländer.2022u6f} and the generalized Bloch MT model. \cite{Assländer.2022u6f} The latter was simulated twice, once with the commonly-used constraint $T_1^s=T_1^f$, i.e., assuming equal relaxation times for both pools and once without this constraint.
-Graham's spectral MT model was simulated with an unconstrained $T_1^s$.
-Further, the transversal relaxation times and the exchange rate were fixed in all fits to ensure fit stability (Tab.~\ref{tab:qMT_param}).
+This procedure was repeated with 3 models: a mono-exponential model, Graham's spectral MT model, \cite{Graham1997,Assländer.2022u6f}, and the generalized Bloch MT model. \cite{Assländer.2022u6f} The source code also contains simulations with Sled's MT model. \cite{Sled2001} As the results are similar to Graham's model, we do not discuss them separately in this paper.

-The saturation of the semi-solid spin pool was simulated during all RF pulses, including inversion, excitation, and refocussing pulses.
+The MT effect was simulated during all RF pulses, including inversion, excitation, and refocussing pulses.
 Since many pulses are on-resonant, Graham's spectral model was used rather than the more common Graham's single-frequency approximation.
 As described in Ref.~\citen{Assländer.2022u6f}, the former is an intermediate step in Graham's original publication, \cite{Graham1997} which takes the integral over the line shape, multiplied by the RF pulse's power spectral density.
-This approach integrates of the singularity of the super-Lorentzian line shape, which is well-defined and numerically stable.
+This approach integrates over the singularity of the super-Lorentzian line shape, which is well-defined and numerically stable.

+Graham's and Sled's models capture MT as an exponential decay of the semi-solid pool's longitudinal magnetization without explicitly modeling its transversal magnetization.
+In contrast, the generalized Bloch model builds on the original Bloch model by capturing RF pulses as rotations and modeling the effect of $T_2^s$ explicitly as the relaxation of the pool's transversal magnetization.
+Solving its Green's function generalizes the Bloch equations to non-exponential decays or, equivalently, non-Lorentzian lineshapes, as common for semi-solid spin pools.

+The generalized Bloch simulations were performed twice, once with the commonly-used constraint $T_1^s=T_1^f$, i.e., assuming equal relaxation times for both pools and once without this constraint.
+Here, the superscripts denote the semi-solid or macromolecular and free pool, respectively.
+Graham's spectral MT model was simulated with an unconstrained $T_1^s$.
+The constraints $T_1^s=T_1^f$ and, similarly, $T_1^s=1\,\text{s}$ were introduced in the early days of MT research \cite{Henkelman1993, Morrison1995a, Yarnykh.2002} to overcome ill-conditioned fits with data acquired for respective publications.
+However, recent publications suggested that $T_1^f \approx 2\,\text{s}$ and $T_1^s \approx 0.3\,\text{s}$ in white matter at 3\,T. \cite{Helms2009,Gelderen2016,Manning2021,Samsonov2021} Within MT models, we recently showed that these constraints cause an underestimation of the semi-solid spin pool size and $T_1^f$. \cite{Assländer.2024o}